eth-man/voidrice/README.md

 # The Voidrice - ETH-MAN
-Forked from Luke Smith's repo. currently running on T460S Arch im trying to make changes that will fit to my regular day usage (Mostly Sysadmin task's)
+Forked from Luke Smith's repo. this repo still using the i3wm and ranger

+currently tested on Arch  thinkpad X230, T460s, P14s
+im trying to make changes that will fit to my regular day usage (Mostly Sysadmin task's)

 # new scriptes added :